+Snow sports touring: it’s the most complete and satisfying way to travel in the mountains.
 You still earn your turns, needing hill fitness to help you glide your skis or split boards to the more remote summits.
-You also need all the skill of the winter mountaineer.
-The Scottish mountains in winter can be wild and we need to be able to navigate, avoid avalanche, and survive.
+You also need all the skill of the winter mountaineer including navigation and avalanche awareness.

 For hardy tourers these challenges just add to the satisfaction, knowing they have used their skill and guile to engineer a great day out.
-The reward for their efforts hopefully being stunning views and the thrill of making first tracks in a remote amphitheatre.
+The reward for their efforts hopefully being stunning views and the thrill of making first tracks in a remote coire.

 The trick is to go with a competent team who can introduce you progressively and within your capabilities.
 For those who are not mountaineers, you should go with those who are: friends, courses or clubs who can help make your first experience one that’ll have you hooked for life.